 - its structure no longer holds

-- its causal influence continues into new formations
+- its causal flow continues into new formations

 - the pattern ends entirely